octobox/octobox/README.md

 - **Don't lose track** - Octobox adds an extra "archived" state to each notification so you can mark it as "done".
 If anything happens on an archived thread, issue or PR, Octobox will move it back into your inbox.

-- **Starred notifications** - Let's be honest, you probably don't have a 'favourite' issue but Octobox lets you highlight important notifications with a star so you can come back and find them easily.
+- **Starred notifications** - Let's be honest, you probably don't have a 'favourite' issue but Octobox lets you highlight

+- **Enhanced notifications** - Like notifications, but better.
+With issue/pull-request status, CI status, labels and more shown alongside basic title, organisation, repo and type information.

 - **Filter all the things** - Filter notifications by repository, organisation, type, action, state, CI status and reason and keep notifications from bots alongside your regular labels, author and assignees.